digitalica/skydivekompasroos/readme.md

 you can jump, based on your experience as a skydiver and your weight.
 It is based on the dutch 'Kompasroos' system.

+Also, the app has a skydive canopy database that keeps improving based on input from users, riggers and manufacturers.
+It can be found in the res/xml folder.

 **************************
 Changelog and New Features